 Earned income is defined as the full amount, before any payroll deductions, of wages and salaries, overtime pay, commissions, fees, tips and bonuses, and other compensation for personal services.
+Earned income also includes net income from self-employment or a business as described below.
 All regular pay, special pay and allowances of a member of the Armed Forces are counted except for the special pay to a family member serving in the Armed Forces who is exposed to hostile fire.
-These earned income sources are included in annual income unless specifically excluded in section 6.3.
+These earned income sources are included in annual income unless specifically excluded in this Chapter.
 If there are bonuses or overtime which the employer cannot anticipate for the next twelve (12) months, bonuses and overtime received the previous year will be used.
 If, by averaging, an estimate can be made for those families whose income fluctuates from month-to-month, this estimate will be used so as to reduce the number of interim adjustments.